gzd2032/holomap/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-HOLOMAP is a application used to help Senior Decision Makers allocate forces and understand which Unit-Type-Codes are supporting certain locations
+HOLOMAP is a application used to help Senior Decision Makers allocate forces and understand which Unit-Type-Codes are supporting certain locations.
+As a Major Command (MAJCOM) The military's current solution for displaying deployed assets (Unit-Type Codes / UTC) is outdated and does not easily accommodate viewing specific locations in detail to show which Combatant Commands they are supporting.

 ### Built With